Central limit theorem and influence function for the MCD estimators at general multivariate distributions: Existence and characterization of an MCD-functional

-In particular this means that the smallest eigenvalue of $C_t(\phi)$ is at least $\lambda_0$. \end{prop} An immediate corollary is that if $\det(C_t(\phi))$ is uniformly bounded, there exists a compact set that contains the location and covariance functionals for sufficiently large $t$ (see Lemma~\ref{lem:compact set} in the appendix).
-This will become very useful in establishing continuity of the functionals in Section~\ref{sec:continuity}.
+An immediate corollary is that if $\det(C_t(\phi))$ is uniformly bounded, there exists a~compact set that contains the location and covariance functionals for sufficiently large $t$ (see Lemma \ref{lem:compact set} in the \hyperref[sec:appendix]{Appendix}).
+This will become very useful in establishing continuity of the functionals in Section \ref{sec:continuity}.
 For the moment, we use this result to show that for minimizing $\det(C_t(\phi))$, one may restrict to functions $\phi$ with bounded support.

-For $R>0$, define the ball $B_R = \{x\in \R^k : \|x\|\leq R\}$ and for $t\geq 0$ define the class
+For $R>0$, define the ball $B_R = \{x\in\R^k \dvt \|x\|\leq R\}$ and for $t\geq0$ define the class

 Clearly, $K^R_t(\gamma) \subset K_t(\gamma)$.
 The next proposition shows that for any $\phi\in K_t(\gamma)$ we can always find a $\psi$ with bounded support in $K_t^R(\gamma)$ that has a smaller determinant. \begin{prop} Suppose that $P_0$ satisfies \eqref{eq:hyperprop} and $P_t\to P_0$ weakly.
-There exists $R>0$ and $t_0\geq 1$ such that for $t=0$, all $t\geq t_0$ and all $\phi\in K_t(\gamma)$, there exists $\psi\in K^R_{n}(\gamma)$ with
+There exists $R>0$ and $t_0\geq1$ such that for $t=0$, all $t\geq t_0$ and all $\phi\in K_t(\gamma)$, there exists $\psi\in K^R_t(\gamma)$ with